6 DIY Methods To Unclog A Toilet

 Who would have thought that an all-natural solution sixth-grade science project would also be able to unclog a toilet drain in a pinch?
 Instead of creating a volcano, this vinegar and baking soda mixture will work together to loosen up the clog in almost no time.
 We suggest wearing rubber gloves for this.

 Mix one cup of baking soda and vinegar, each near the source of the toilet clog and allow the reaction to take place.
 The bubbles created by the response will break down the clog.
-Give the baking soda mixture about 30 minutes to do its job, then follow it up with very hot water.
+Give the baking soda mixture about 30 minutes to do its job, then follow it up with boiling water.

 First, mix two cups of baking soda, eight to ten tablespoons of dish detergent (one tablespoon at a time), and 1/4th of a cup of Epsom salt.
 Once all the ingredients are thoroughly mixed, pour them into a moulding tray to harden overnight.